Duck boat operators criticize attorney general’s lawsuit

 ST. LOUIS (AP) — The operators of a Missouri duck boat that sank in July, killing 17 people, say in a court filing that a lawsuit from Missouri’s attorney general is “irresponsible” and “littered with factual inaccuracies and innuendo.”

-The lawsuit accuses Branson Duck Vehicles and Ripley Entertainment Inc. of violating Missouri’s consumer protection law and putting profits above safety.
-The suit seeks financial penalties.
-It also asks a judge to ban operation of the amphibious vehicle tours, though tours ceased after the July 19 accident on Table Rock Lake near Branson.
+Attorney General Josh Hawley’s lawsuit filed last month accused Branson Duck Vehicles and Ripley Entertainment Inc. of violating Missouri’s consumer protection law and putting profits above safety.
+The suit seeks financial penalties and asks a judge to ban operation of the amphibious vehicle tours, though tours ceased for the remainder of 2018 after the July 19 accident on Table Rock Lake near Branson.

-Attorneys for the companies, in a rebuttal filed Monday, seek dismissal of Hawley’s lawsuit.
+Attorneys for the companies on Monday asked a judge to dismiss the lawsuit.

-A spokeswoman for Attorney General Josh Hawley called the rebuttal “a frivolous attempt … to evade responsibility for the deaths of 17 people.”
+Hawley spokeswoman Mary Compton said in a statement that the attorney general’s office stands by the allegations, calling the rebuttal “a frivolous attempt … to evade responsibility for the deaths of 17 people.”

 Most Read Business Stories